pweschmidt/pweschmidt.github.io/index.md

 on a range of different technologies.

 Having worked in the IT sector for a long while, I am keen to share my experience and knowledge with others.
-One way of doing this is to engage in and promote open source software.
-I am also excited in improving the way we share and distribute scientific and engineering knowledge through Open Science.
+One way of doing this is to engage in and promote open source software, open data and open science.

-In parallel I launched a podcast called [Code for Thought](https://codeforthought.buzzsprout.com) in January 2021 to help promote the role of research software engineers and look behind the scenes of what they are up to.
+Another is podcasting.
+In Jan/2021 I launched a podcast called [Code for Thought](https://codeforthought.buzzsprout.com) to help promote the role of research software engineers and look behind the scenes of what they are up to.

+Using podcasting and similar media for community building and sharing knowledge is very exciting.
+And I hope to produce more of it in future.

 ## Curriculum Vitae - Lebenslauf - Resume